viczinoviev/zwei-hander/README.md

 1 to shoot arrow, 2 to throw boomerang, 3 to place bomb.
 N or Z to attack.
 ## Known issues
-Fairy is bound in imaginery chains, unable to move :(
+Fairy is bound in imaginary chains, unable to move :(
 ## Extra stuff
 Used .NET messages to help put code into better format.